 Goto Sensei

-Emi Goto is a new Japanese teacher at Japan-America Society of Washington DC.
+Emi Goto has been teaching Japanese at the Japan-America Society of Washington DC since 2022.
 She has completed all the requirements of the Japanese Language Teacher Training Course in Japan.
 She has experience from beginner to Advanced, business Japanese including appropriate greetings, KEIGO, and social manners.
 Her primary focus is the Beginner I Japanese course, in which students learn a foundation for becoming fluent in Japanese and successfully perform simply communication with Japanese people in Japanese.

 Ms. Goto believes that learning a new language is a long-term project and that you can’t start from zero and write an academic paper a week later.
 But, when building on a decent foundation, you can achieve great results quickly if you devote yourself.
 Her class encourages the students to stay motivated and enjoy the experience of learning Japanese.
 Don’t forget to have fun while you learn!
 She always prepares some easy-to-understand materials beyond textbooks for the students and introduces Japanese culture in the classroom using additional resources such as YouTube videos.
 She also likes taking a communicative style of teaching.